How to prepare your pets for fireworks season

 Provide background noise

 Turning on the TV or radio can be especially helpful as it can drown out some of the noise, making your pet feel more settled.
-Radio stations such as Classic FM have a specific show called Pet Classics, designed with calming music to keep your pet settled during fireworks season.
+Radio stations such as Classic FM have a specific show called Pet Classics.

 Look out for signs of stress